cannon-zz/allpro88-fx2-soft/README.md

 Compiling the firmware requires `sdcc`.
 Debian users can install `sdcc` using apt.

-Then, in the `fw/` directory,
+Then, in the `fw/` directory:

 1. To generate a new serial number to serve as a unique ID run

 		$ rm serial.a51 ; make serial.a51

 	NOTE:  each unit requires a unique serial number to allow calibration data to be associated with the correct unit.
-If you know the original serial number for your unit and would like to use that instead of a randomly generated UUID, then isntead run, for example,
+If you know the original serial number for your unit and would like to use that instead of a randomly generated UUID, then run, for example,

 		$ echo "12345" | python3 gen_serial.py >serial.a51

 	using, of course, your actual serial number

 	NOTE:  the serial number will be used to generate file names, and displayed in messages to the user, therefore it must be a string compatible with these applications.
-Stick to printable ascii characters only, no whitespace and no slashes.
+Stick to printable ASCII characters only, no whitespace and no slashes.

 2. After the serial number file has been generated, compile the firmware with